bc220408581fha-max/pak-price-buddy/README.md

 Anyone can open this link, sign up, and start using the app immediately — no invite or approval needed.

+**Demo Account (for quick testing):**
+- Email: `demo@pricetracker.com`
+- Password: `PriceTracker@2026`

+Or feel free to sign up with your own email/password, or continue with Google — signup is instant with no email verification required.

 ## c.
 Features

 - **Secure signup/login** — email + password authentication, plus "Continue with Google" (Supabase Auth), with sign out available from the sidebar